Cray-HPE/docs-csm/operations/firmware/Firmware_Upgrade_using_SPP_on_HPE_ProLiant_Servers.md

 # Firmware Upgrade using SPP on HPE ProLiant Servers

-## Link to download SPP Image :
+## Link to download SPP Image

 https://techlibrary.hpe.com/us/en/enterprise/servers/products/service_pack/spp/index.aspx

-* Naming convention example : `2023.04.00.00` is the ISO image released in 4th Month of 2023
+* Naming convention example: `2023.04.00.00` is the ISO image released in 4th Month of 2023
 * Download the latest version or the version you require.
 * Firmware can be deployed either individually by component or the SPP ISO image as a whole.

 ## Deploying Individual Firmware Components

-###  Get the individual firmware component from SPP ISO image:
+### Get the individual firmware component from SPP ISO image

 * Mount or extract the SPP ISO image and locate the `contents.html` file.
 * Get the location of the file/package in the extracted/mounted ISO image from the 'contents.html' file.
 Usually it will be in the folder `Packages`.
 * For example, to flash the BIOS/ROM for `DL360 Gen11` server, find DL360 in `Description` column, and then find relevant component to flash.
 Note the extension should be `.fwpkg` if we are flashing through ILO.

-### Steps to deploy individual components:
+### Steps to deploy individual components

 * Login to the ILO page in web browser
 * Go to the `Firmware & OS` Software at the left section